joseflegal/dev-test.joseflegal.com/README.md

 When done, save required files in the `tests/` folder and add instructions to the `README.md` 📝.
  - Be sure and include as much information as you can about how you are testing and what future tools improvements you might add going forward.

+ ### Mark Sionzon QA Instructions ###
+ Light house results can be found in `test\lighthouse_results.txt`

+ In order to run the test, please run them through the Cypress webapp.
+I'm not quiet sure why when `npm run test:e2e` is executed, it opens a blank Josef coding challenge page that continously load.
+Ideally, it should just open the test.js and uses the the instance that is being deployed by `npm run dev`.

+ For API testing
+ 1. Open a new workspace in POSTMan
+ 2. On Environments, please import `Josef_QA_env.postman_environment` found on `test\api`
+ 3. On Collections, please import `Josef Get Entities.postman_collection` found on `test\api`
+ 4. Once all are imported, please set Josef_QA_env as active environment
+ 5. You can run the test all at once or individually

 ## Getting the project running